Approximating Discrimination Within Models When Faced With Several Non-Binary Sensitive Attributes: Introduction

-In this paper, we investigate the possibility of assessing the discrimination level of ML models in the existence of several sensitive attributes with multiple values.
+In this paper, we investigate the possibility of assessing the discrimination level of ML models in the presence of several SAs with multiple values.
 To this end, we introduce a novel fairness measure from a manifold perspective, named `\emph{\ppsdisfull{} (}\ppsdisabbr\emph{)}', with two optional versions (that is, maximum \ppsdisabbr{} and average \ppsdisabbr).
 However, the direct calculation of \ppsdisabbr{} lies on a core distance between two sets, which might be pretty costly.
-Therefore, we further propose two approximation algorithms that quickly estimate the distance between sets, named as `\emph{\ppsalgfull{} (}\ppsalgabbr\emph{)}' and `\emph{\ppsuperfull{} (}\ppsuperabbr\emph{)}' respectively, in order to speed up the calculation and enlarge its practical applicable values.
+Therefore, we further propose two approximation algorithms that quickly estimate the distance between sets, named as `\emph{\ppsalgfull{} (}\ppsalgabbr\emph{)}' and `\emph{\ppsuperfull{} (}\ppsuperabbr\emph{)}' respectively, in order to speed up the calculation, accelerate the bias evaluation, and broaden its practical applicability.
 Furthermore, we also investigate their algorithmic properties under certain reasonable assumptions, in other words, how effective they could be in achieving the approximation goal.
-Our contribution in this work is four-fold:\looseness=-1 \begin{itemize} \item We propose a fairness measure named \ppsdisabbr{} that could reflect the discrimination level of classifiers even simultaneously facing several sensitive attributes with multiple values.
-Note that \ppsdisabbr{} has two optional versions, of which both are built on a concept of distances between sets from the manifold perspective. \item We propose two approximation algorithms (that is, \ppsalgabbr{} and \ppsuperabbr{}) that accelerate the estimation of distances between sets, to mitigate its disadvantage of costly direct calculation of \ppsdisabbr{}. \item We further investigate the algorithmic effectiveness of \ppsalgabbr{} and \ppsuperabbr{} under certain assumptions and provide detailed explanations. \item Comprehensive experiments are conducted to demonstrate the effectiveness of the proposed \ppsdisabbr{} and approximation algorithms. \end{itemize}
+Our contribution in this work is four-fold:\looseness=-1 \begin{itemize} \item We propose a fairness measure named \ppsdisabbr{} that could reflect the discrimination level of classifiers even simultaneously facing several SAs with multiple values.
+Note that \ppsdisabbr{} has two optional versions, of which both are built upon a concept of distances between sets from the manifold perspective. \item We propose two approximation algorithms (that is, \ppsalgabbr{} and \ppsuperabbr{}) that accelerate the estimation of distances between sets, to mitigate the disadvantage of costly direct calculation of \ppsdisabbr{}. \item We further investigate the algorithmic effectiveness of \ppsalgabbr{} under certain assumptions and provide detailed explanations. \item Comprehensive experiments are conducted to demonstrate the effectiveness of the proposed \ppsdisabbr{} and approximation algorithms. \end{itemize}